-By the late 1980’s Tej Kohli was a property investor in California and founded a company specialising in the discounted bulk purchase of foreclosed multi-unit real estate assets from S&L’s, bankruptcy trustees, HUD and the Veterans Association at cents on the dollar.
+In 1981 Tej’s mother, a diplomat for the Indian Government was posted to the USA and Tej went with her.
+By the mid 1980’s he had established himself as a property investor in California, where he founded a company specialising in the discounted bulk purchase of foreclosed multi-unit real estate assets from S&L’s, bankruptcy trustees, HUD and the Veterans Association at cents on the dollar.
 Hundreds of employees at the company’s Beverley Hills headquarters specialised in rapidly transacting the re-sale of thousands of the individual units at market rates.
 The company also acquired a mortgage bank that provided mortgages funded by Freddie Mac and Fannie Mae.

 In a major setback for Tej, his prodigious early success came to an abrupt end in a Federal Court, when he admitted to unwittingly ‘aiding and abetting’ mail fraud in 1988 when he was aged 28.
 Tej had received wire payments for the seemingly legitimate sale of some of his residential units, whose sale had been transacted using a novel mechanism by a distant third party.
 Tej had received payment for each sale from funds which, unbeknown to Tej at the time, the third party had obtained fraudulently from financial institutions.
 Tej unwittingly found himself on the wrong side of the law as the passive recipient of ‘ill-gotten-gains’.

 After serving a short sentence at the minimum security Nellis Military Camp in Nevada, in 1999 Tej left the United States and met his future wife Wendy in Costa Rica, where he decided to stay.
 Determined to rebuild himself and not to be outdone or defined by a single mistake made in his twenties, in 1999 Tej founded an online payments company in Costa Rica that quickly became known worldwide for its market-leading fraud protection software.